ecmwf/datacube-spec/spec/readme.md

 - [ ] Queries across branches with different dimensionality
 - [ ] Validity of over-specified requests
 - [ ] Reserved keywords
+- [ ] Define the allowable types (value, list, set) and how they are represented in each format